pgruetter/sdl-docs/docs/getting-started/part-3/incremental-mode.md

 Use this slightly modified command to run the `deduplicate-departures` feed.
 Nothing should have changed so far, since we only read and write an empty state.
 You can verify this by opening the file `getting-started.<runId>.<attemptId>.json` and having a look at the field `dataObjectsState`.
 The stored state is currently empty.
-In the next section, we will assign a value to `nextState`, such that the is `dataObjectsState` is getting written.
+In the next section, we will assign a value to `nextState`, such that the `DataObject's` state is written.

 :::info
 The same state file is used by Smart Data Lake Builder to enable automatic recoveries of failed jobs.